dolphindb/api-java/README.md

 }
 ```

-Similarly, you can also handle vectors or tuples of int,double,float, or any other types.
+Similarly, we can work with vectors or tuples of int, double, float or any other types.
 ```
 public void testDoubleVector() throws IOException{
     BasicDoubleVector vector = (BasicDoubleVector)conn.run("rand(10.0, 10)");